the-draupnir-project/draupnir-documentation/docs/governance/longhouse-presentation.md

 current cycle, including an estimation of when work from the current cycle will be finished.

-Then individual presentations relevant to the session will be sent seeking for the _longhouse assembly_ to voice opinion on each individual presentation.
+Then individual proposals relevant to the session will be sent seeking for the _longhouse assembly_ to voice opinion on each individual proposal.